 According to Roboteam executives, the MTGR weighs less than 20 pounds, carries its weight in payload and is built to clear obstacles, climb stairs and conduct complex maneuvers in extreme terrain.

-Billed by the company as the world's lightest EOD platform, the single-soldier-carried MTCG travels at 2 mph, climbs 8-inch stairs and has a line of sight operating range of more than 1,600 feet.
+Billed by the company as the world's lightest EOD platform, the single-soldier-carried MTCG travels at two miles per hour 2 mph, climbs eight 8-inch stairs and has a line of sight operating range of more than 1,600 feet.

 Its five onboard cameras, internal microphone and infrared laser pointers generate intelligence and targeting data a full 360-degrees around the vehicle while an encrypted radio streams secure voice and video back to tactical operators and higher command staff.